Tax identifiers

 attribute is populated in the response since it's now associated with a customer.
 The following example response shows a British (uk

 ) issued tax identifier in a verified state.
-When the customer next makes an applicable purchase, this tax identifier will be automatically applied to the order.
+When the customer next makes an applicable purchase, this tax identifier will automatically apply to the order.

 The same tax identifier object can't be attached to multiple customers.
 If you attempt to associate a tax identifier with a customer, but it's already attached to a different customer, you'll receive a 409 Conflict